Dishita-Taneja/Dishita-Taneja/README.md

 ## 🏆 Achievements

 - 🥇 Internal Qualifier for Smart India Hackathon 2025 with FloatChat AI
-- ✍️ Technical Editor at CodeSpace-IT from 2024 to 2025
+- ✍️ Technical Editor at CodeSpace-IT 2025

 ---